 8. Discover the Traits You Need to Succeed

 Armed with your great idea and the will to succeed, you’re on the right track to becoming the next great success story.
 Make sure you stay on this path and stand tall against the obstacles in front of you.
-With the right lessons and a few motivational quotes in your pocket, there’s nothing that’ll be able to stop you from achieving your goals and realizing your dreams.
+With the right lessons and a few inspirational entrepreneur quotes in your pocket, there’s nothing that’ll be able to stop you from achieving your goals and realizing your dreams.

 Just remember one thing: It all starts with you.
 Who you are, what you stand for and the decisions you make all outweigh even the best idea or the most viable business plan.
 Focus on self-improvement, learning, altruism and your own betterment—these are things that pay dividends on your success and will take you far in whatever endeavors you pursue.